Red, White, and Blue; Independence Day Invitations as a Paper Pumpkin Alternative

-With July 4th quickly approaching (how did that happen already??), it’s time for those of us in the United States (as well as some ex-pats) to fire up the grills, set up the badminton net, and of course invite our friends and family to our backyards for fun feasts.
+With July 4th quickly approaching (how did that happen already??), you’ll need some quick Independence Day Invitations!
+It’s time for those of us in the United States (as well as some ex-pats) to fire up the grills, set up the badminton net, and of course invite our friends and family to our backyards for fun feasts.

 We are going to need some quick and easy invitations with some stars and stripes!

 Do you have jar stamps and die-cuts?
 These invitations are perfect for the holiday parties: glitter, stars, and of course red white and blue.

 Instructions to make these Independence Day Invitation cards:

 Create a card base by folding a 8 1/2″ x 5 1/4″ piece of cardstock in half.